JahdaiF/ticket-lifecycle/README.md

 <h2>Support Scenario 1: Critical Banking Outage</h2>

 1. <b>The Issue:</b> A user ("Karen") reported a total outage of the mobile and online banking portal.
 2. <b>My Action:</b> I logged in as the agent ("John") to triage the ticket.
-Since this affected all customers, I manually upgraded the ticket to a **Sev-A SLA (1 hour response, 24/7)**.
+Since this affected all customers, I manually upgraded the ticket to a <b>Sev-A SLA (1 hour response, 24/7)</b>.
 3. <b>The Pivot:</b> I reassigned the ticket to the **Online Banking Department**.
 4. <b>Key Learning:</b> This tested my **RBAC (Role-Based Access Control)** settings.
-As soon as I moved the ticket to a department I wasn't part of, I lost visibility of the record, exactly how a secure financial environment should function.
+As soon as I moved the ticket to a department I wasn't part of, I lost access to the record, exactly how a secure financial environment should function.

 <h2>Scenario 2: Departmental Software Request</h2>
-1. <b>The Issue:</b> A user requested an Adobe upgrade for the accounting team, noting the current version was non-functional. <br>
+1. <b>The Issue:</b> A user requested an Adobe upgrade for the accounting team, stating that the current version was not working properly. <br>
 2. <b>My Action:</b> Since this was a routine software request, I assigned it a 4-hour SLA (Sev-B) and routed it to the Support department. <br>
-3. <b>Resolution:</b> Due to having the correct permissions for the "Support" department, I handled the communication and closed the ticket once the software was verified. <br>
+3. <b>Resolution:</b> Due to having the correct permissions for the <b>Support</b> department, I handled the communication and closed the ticket once the software was verified. <br>

 <h2>Scenario 3: Executive Hardware Failure</h2>
-1. <b>The Issue:</b> A report that the CFO's laptop would no longer power on. <br>
+1. <b>The Issue:</b> There is a report that the CFO's laptop is no longer powering on. <br>
 2. <b>Triage:</b> Even though it involved an executive, I followed standard hardware protocols.
 I assigned a <b>Sev-B SLA</b> and kept ownership of the ticket to coordinate the repair. <br>